“Step into my parlour,” said the spider to the fly. Unfortunately for you, this spider’s parlour happens to be your living room.

 As with most species of invading spider, hobos aren’t particularly dangerous.
 Their bite can cause irritation and may have a more pronounced effect on those with allergies or weaker immune systems.

 Because they’re more aggressive, you might want to remove this species to avoid a run-in with your children or pets.

 These diurnal spiders are well known for their ability to leave women (and many men) standing on chairs and screaming.
 Furry and only an inch long with longer front legs, their strange hopping movements and ability to jump when frightened give them this well-earned reputation.

 You can find these spiders in a variety of colors, ranging from beige, tan, or brown, to black or grey.
 Unlike many other house-dwelling spiders, you’re most likely to find a jumping spider somewhere sunny, such as a window sill or bright corner.

 The bite of a jumping spider is very similar to a bee sting and has similar side effects.
 Children and those with spider allergies may have a more extreme reaction, however.

-You’ll find these guys throughout the house, although they prefer dark and damp locations to build their webs.
+You’ll find them throughout the house, although they prefer dark and damp locations to build their webs.
 Cellars, garages, and crawl spaces tend to be their favorite haunts.

-While creepy, these spiders don’t bite and therefore pose the least threat to your household.
+While creepy (you don’t want to find one of these or bed worms in your bed), these spiders don’t bite and therefore pose the least threat to your household.